facebook icon twitter icon youtube icon

 Physical Exams

 A yearly physical exam is recommended for all students.
-All athletes must receive a physical and turn in completed forms to HS or the Athletic Trainers.
-NCAA regulations require that the athletic physical exam be dated within six months of the athlete’s first scheduled practice.
-In addition, the NCAA requires the physical exam to be performed by an M.D. or D.O. (not a P.A. or N.P.).
+All athletes must receive a sports physical and turn in completed forms to ATS.
+NCAA regulations require that the athletic physical exam be dated within 12 months of the athlete’s first scheduled practice.
+Athletes will not be able to practice or participate if the physical has expired (12 mo + 1 day or more).

 Tuberculosis (TB) Testing Policy